sitiporn/Reading-paper/README.md

 ## Reading-papers

-  This will cover the several state of art papaers in NLP field
+  This will cover reading and implementing the several state of art papaers in NLP field

-## Implementation
+### terms
+    - task 0: pretrain of encoders for language understanding
+    - task 1: pretrain of encoders for understanding utterances and contrastive utteraces tasks without labels
+    - task 2: fine-tunning tasks (eg. few shot) train on KL-div predict probabilty and contrastive utteraces with labels

 ### Urgent Plan
    - Pretrain(self-supervised)